gguliants/Cleansea/README.md

 TACO Custom 2.0 dataset published on Kaggle: [https://www.kaggle.com/datasets/julesh7/taco-dataset-revised-922-imgs](https://www.kaggle.com/datasets/julesh7/taco-dataset-revised-922-imgs) <br>

 To create these 2 datasets, I labeled images of 4 important debris types and placed original TACO dataset files into four folders - cans, bottles, plastics, containers.
 Images were resized and rescaled to match our tasks.
 In addition, we performed data cleaning due to noisy images and images that contained two classes.
+Further, we performed data augmentations such as rotations to increase amount of data.
 Note: there are not many publicly available ocean debris datasets - the most comprehensive one we could find was TACO.

 # Canva Slides Presentation for Cleansea ML Mobile App